 Hybrid Windshield Wipers

-These wipers have both, and even force distribution across the length of the wiper and a flat design that makes these aerodynamically efficient and noise-free at high speeds.
+These wipers have both aspects, the even force distribution across the length of the wiper and a flat design that makes these aerodynamically efficient and noise-free at high speeds.

-It must be noted here that when you go for windshield wiper blade replacement, you get the one that is compatible with your car.
-If you already have a conventional blade, you can go up and get a flat or hybrid blade but if you have a hybrid blade, that cannot be replaced with a flat or a conventional one.
+It must be noted here that when you go for windshield wiper blade replacement, you need to get the one that is compatible with your car.
+If you already have a conventional blade, you can go up and get a flat or hybrid blade; but if you have a hybrid blade, that cannot be replaced with a flat or a conventional one.

 Hazards of Using Worn Out Windshield Wipers

-Installing windshield wipers when they are worn out is very important because if the wiper blades are not in a good shape that can cause the following problems for you:
+Installing new windshield wipers is very important because if the wiper blades are not in a good shape that can cause the following problems for you:

 - The wipers cannot fully clean the windshield which can obstruct your field of view

-- Worn out wipers can result in the metallic part of the wiper assembly rubbing against the windshield, scratching it.
+- Worn-out wipers can result in the metallic part of the wiper assembly rubbing against the windshield and scratching it.